Why Convert Flash Content to HTML5?

 - There must be power saving options for a remote workforce

-Converting Flash courses to HTML5 is actually a good thing.
+Converting Flash content to HTML5 is actually a good thing.
 Flash, as we all know, drains a battery quickly because it uses heavy processes.
 With a growing number of remote workers who rely on their mobile devices for connectivity, performance support, and training, it is important to be able to switch to power saving options such as HTML5.
 With Adobe closing its Flash operations soon, there is no hope that there will be updates to make this power-draining problem go away.

 It’s true that Flash has been widely used until now to play online games and watch online videos.
 HTML5 provides this same functionality – but better.
 HTML5 gives learners a very rich multimedia experience – which in turns creates interest and engagement.
 Interactivities again make learning engaging; and knowledge retention is higher.

 Then finally, there is that little problem of security.
 Steve Jobs saw Flash as the reason for Mac computers crashing.
 But if you have always used Flash for your eLearning courses and do not see that as a reason to change, then think about this – after 2020 there will be no support or security updates for Flash.
-Depending on the number of courses you have, it would take time and planning to convert your courses to HTML5.
+Depending on the number of courses you have, it would take time and planning to convert your content to HTML5.
 The earlier you start – the better.